fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 end
 ```

-**TODO: Insert link to XcodeProject.md here**
+Make sure to follow the [Xcode Project Guide](XcodeProject.md) to set up your project properly.

 ## Using Xcode's code signing feature

-Sometimes the `Automatic` setting as the provisioning profile doesn't work reliably as it will just select the most recent provisioning profile, no matter if the certificate is installed.
+Sometimes the `Automatic` setting as the provisioning profile doesn't work reliably as it will just select the most recently updated provisioning profile, no matter if the certificate is installed.

+That's why it is recommended to specify a specific provisioning profile somehow:

-#### Xcode 7.3 and lower
+#### Xcode 7 and lower

 You should avoid clicking the `Fix Issue` button (There is an [Xcode plugin](https://github.com/neonichu/FixCode#readme) that disables the button), as it sometimes revokes existing certificates, and with it the provisioning profiles.

-Unfortunately you can't specify the name of the provisioning profile in Xcode 7.3.
+Unfortunately you can't specify the name of the provisioning profile in Xcode 7.
 Instead you can specify the UUID of the profile, which changes every time the profile gets re-generated (e.g. when you add a new device).

+To work around this issue, check out the [Xcode Project Guide](XcodeProject.md) on how to pass a provisioning

 #### Xcode 8 and up

 Apple improved code signing a lot with the release of Xcode 8, the following has changed:

 - No more `Fix Issue` button, instead all code signing processes run in the background and show the log right in Xcode
-- You can now specify the provisioning profile by name, instead of the UUID (this is used in **TODO**)
+- You can now specify the provisioning profile by name, instead of the UUID (Check out the [Xcode Project Guide](XcodeProject.md) for more information)
 - Improved error messages when something goes wrong.
 If you run into code signing errors you should always try building and signing with Xcode to get more detailed error information.
+(Check out [Troubleshooting.md](Troubleshooting.md) for more information)

 ## Manually

-You can always manually manage your certificates and provisoining profiles using the Apple Developer Portal.
-Make sure to store the private key of your certificates in a safe place, as they can't be restored if you lose them.
+You can always manually create and manage your certificates and provisioning profiles using the Apple Developer Portal.
+Make sure to store the private key (`.p12`) of your certificates in a safe place, as they can't be restored if you lose them.

+You can always download the certificate (`.cer`) and provisioning profile (`.mobileprovision`) from the Apple Developer Portal.